A 360° Educational Approach

 - An educationally purposeful place where learning is the focus

-- An open place where civility is affirmed
+- An open place where freedom of expression is protected and civility is affirmed

-- A just place where persons are honored and diversity pursued
+- A just place where the sacredness of the person is honored and diversity is aggressively pursued

-- A disciplined place where group obligations drive behavior
+- A disciplined place where group obligations and well-defined governance procedures drive behavior

 - A caring place where individuals are supported and service is encouraged